Burgestrand/mellon/README.md

 - An adapter for [econfig](https://github.com/elabs/econfig), that uses [Mellon::Store][].
 - A tiny CLI interface for [Mellon::Keychain][]. (see [Command-line interface](#command-line-interface))

-I built Mellon because I wanted Yet Another Way of Managing Rails Application Secrets™.
+I built Mellon because I wanted Yet Another Way of Managing Application Secrets™.

 Mellon is sponsored by [Elabs][].